AnonShell/agam-space/docs/docs/security.md

 ## Authentication

+### Two separate passwords (recommended)

+For maximum security, use different passwords:

+1. **Login password** - Stored as Argon2id hash on server, used for authentication
+2. **Master password** - Never sent to server, used only in your browser to decrypt your CMK

+If someone steals the server database, they get login password hashes but your encrypted data remains secure because they don't have your master password.

 ### Login flow

-1. Enter email and password
+1. Enter email and login password
-2. Server verifies credentials (standard bcrypt hash)
+2. Server verifies credentials (checks Argon2id hash stored in database)
-3. Server sends encrypted CMK material
+3. Server sends encrypted CMK material to browser (server cannot decrypt this)
+4. Browser prompts for master password (never sent to server)
-4. Browser derives CMK from your master password
+5. Browser derives CMK from master password using Argon2id (client-side only)
-5. CMK unlocked in memory for session
+6. CMK unlocked in browser memory for session

-Your master password is separate from your login password (recommended).
+**Key point:** The server never sees your master password.
+All CMK derivation happens in your browser.

 ### Session security